nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2016-04-13-once-upon-a-time-tdd-and-me.md

 <!--more-->

-Not having much knowledge nor experience in IT, she was (and still is) looking for methods, tools and good practices that would allow her to learn and produce clean code.
+Not having much knowledge nor experience in IT, she was (and still is) looking for principles, good practices, methods and tools that would allow her to learn and produce clean code.
 Among these tools, there is TDD.

 TDD is a development tool that preconizes writing the tests before the production code.
 Kent Beck invented it.
 And you know what?
 It is truly deeply delightful ;-) (this sentence was a lot better in my head in French, by the way).
 In this article, I will talk about my personal experience with TDD: the beginnings, the pros and cons and some ideas to set it up.